evanatwork/diskImageR/README.md

 newProject.df
 ```

-###Aggregate replicate pictures
+### Aggregate replicate pictures
 The function `aggregateData()` is used if you have done replicate disk assays on the same strain and want to calculate their average and variance.
-The variance function can be specified with basic R variance measures (e.g, standard deviation, `sd`), the standard error (`se`), or the coefficient of variantion (`CV`).
+The variance function can be specified with basic R variance measures (e.g, standard deviation, `sd`), the standard error (`se`), or the coefficient of variation (`CV`).

 For this example I am loading an existing dataset that I call `manyReps.df`.
 This dataset contains data for seven different lines, with twelve replicates per line, and a factor I'm interested in that has two levels.
 I then use `aggregateData()` to average among the 12 replicates and calculate their standard error. `aggregateData()` will save a CSV file into the *parameter_files* directory as well as a new dataframe to the console (`manyReps.ag`).